mboyea/nixos-config/README.md

   For example, `man ls` tells you all options for how to list a directory.
 * To copy and paste in the console, you must use `Ctrl+Shift+C` and `Ctrl+Shift+V` respectively.
   This is because `Ctrl+C` cancels a program and `Ctrl+V` literally inserts the next character typed.
-* You may temporarily install a different text editor to use instead of `nano`.
+* You may temporarily install a preferred text editor to use instead of `nano`.
   I get `nvim` using `nix-shell -p neovim`.
-  A more beginner-friendly option may be `notepadqq` using `nix-shell -p notepadqq`.
   Search for your favorites at [search.nixos.org](https://search.nixos.org/packages).

 For a video to help you understand the installation process, see [Perfect NixOS | Impermanence Setup](https://www.youtube.com/watch?v=YPKwkWtK7l0) by Vimjoyer.